 Here I met Amrit again.
 He told me that he was collecting material for the foreign media, because there are not so much people, who covers events as they really are.
 By the way, here is his good article.
-As aptly noted, people can not return to their homes, because most of them are in dangerous condition or completely destroyed.
+As it was mentioned above, people can not come back to their homes, because most of them are in dangerous condition or completely destroyed.

 I moved on and was caught by another man, who offered to take a photo from the roof of his house.
 According to him, from the top you can see the terrible scale of the damage.
 I agreed, but someone started a rumor that during one hour we will come through another earthquake.
-So a man said to come another time.
+So a man asked to come back next time.

 People were really scared, they tried to stay outside.

 And we went to visit Nepalese journalist’s uncle and his family.